-Scouts will be able to work on rank requirements or merit badges depending on their needs and interests; the Troop leaders can help them determine the best path.
-Monday through Friday, the program is broken down into 6 program sessions and a Scout can choose a program for each session if they want.
+Scouts can work on rank requirements or merit badges depending on their needs and interests; the Troop leaders can help them determine the best path.
+The program is divided into six sessions, Monday through Friday, and a Scout can choose a program for each session if they want.